 “Let me, O let me bathe my soul in colors; let me swallow the sunset and drink the rainbow.” – Khalil Gibran

-As 2018 comes to an end, I’m spending the day looking back at some of the most amazing experiences I have had this year and the ones that top the list are my getaways with The Wanderous Tribe.
-While each one has been special in its own unique ways, one that I just haven’t been able to stop raving about was our trip to Narendra Bhawan in Bikaner, Rajasthan in August this year.
+As we enter 2019, I’m spending the day looking back at some of the most amazing experiences I have had this past year and the ones that top the list are my getaways with The Wanderous Tribe.
+While each one has been special in its own unique ways, one that I just haven’t been able to stop raving about was our trip to Narendra Bhawan in Bikaner, Rajasthan in August last year.
 Now when I first heard of the place, I pictured a classic, Rajasthani palace hotel sort of a place.
 Little did I know, that Narendra Bhawan was going to surprise me in ways I could not have imagined possible.